learnaria/learnaria.github.io/README.md

 * List Reorderer

 ## Using These Files
-To use these file, course participants (or anyone interested in creating accessible widgets) should:
+To use these files, course participants (or anyone interested in creating accessible widgets) should:

 1. Fork this repository into their own GitHub account
 1. Rename the forked repository to [username].github.io in the repo's settings